-Sometimes people are charged with this offense when they had a valid driver’s license, although it was not in their possession at the time they were stopped by a police officer.
+Sometimes people are charged with this offense when they had a valid driver’s license, although it was not in their possession at the time a police officer stopped them.
 In this case, they may escape a guilty charge, or reduce the ultimate penalty, by making proof of the license.

 2.2 Not driving or in control

 A person is only guilty under ARS 28-3151 if he/she was actually driving a car, or in physical control of it, without a valid license.
-A defense, then, is for a defendant to assert that he/she was not driving a car or in control of one.
+A defense is for a defendant to assert that he/she was not driving a car or in control of one.

 2.3 License from another state

 Drivers can always try to contest a charge under this law by showing they were from another state.
-In these cases, though, the drivers will also have to offer proof of a valid driver’s license from their home state.
+In these cases, though, the drivers must also offer proof of a valid driver’s license from their home state.